dmh/quick-release/README.md

 ## About

 With **quick-release**, you can quickly generate your application release.
 Just install it and execute inside of the folder with your app/extension/plugin when you will be ready for new release.
-You will be able to do local, Github or NPM release.
-Also, it will generate changelog for your new release based on git log.
-In every step, you will have all needed instructions, and a possibility to stop if something goes wrong.
+You will be able to do **Local**, **Github** or **NPM** release.
+Also, it will generate changelog for your new release based on `git log`.
+In every step, you will have all needed instructions and a possibility to stop if something goes wrong.

 ## Install